MartinBradbury/MEB-wildlife-photography/README.md

-# Wanted to do / improvements
+# Wanted to do / Improvements / Future Development

 * Incorporate parallax scrolling on mobile devices.
 This feature is only functioning on desktop devices on my website.
 * Structured the gallery page differently and used div elements with the images being the background rather than li elements.
 This would have enabled more freedom in positioning and sizing each element for each device.